nicolasjonck/restaurant-analytics/README.md

 # Architecture
 ## Data sources:
-- Sales data: real-world point of sales data (Tiller) of 20 restaurants in Paris over a period of 7 years (2015-2021)
+- **Sales data**: real-world point of sales data (Tiller) of 20 restaurants in Paris over a period of 7 years (2015-2021)
-- Weather data: OpenWeatherMap data
+- **Weather data**: OpenWeatherMap data

 ## Ingestion:
 - One-off data upload to BigQuery with Python
 - Daily data fetching from OpenWeatherMap API and upload to BigQuery with Python

 ## Transformation:
-Since this was real world data from restaurants with different semantics, data transformations concerned 3 categories:
+Since this was real world data from restaurants with different semantics, data transformations concerned **3 categories**:
-- Data cleaning: remove all non-relevant order items (e.g. deposits, promotions),
+- **Data cleaning**: remove all **non-relevant** order items (e.g. deposits, promotions),
-- Consolidation: unify category types from over 400 to 8 different order categories
+- **Consolidation**: unify category types from over **400 to 8 different order categories**
-- Value creation: selecting only relevant columns and adding columns allowing for valuable insights (e.g. extraction of tips, dinner duration, dine-in vs take-away, mapping of weather to orders)
+- **Value creation**: selecting only relevant columns and **adding columns allowing for valuable insights** (e.g. extraction of tips, dinner duration, dine-in vs take-away, mapping of weather to orders)

-All data was ingested in the bronze zone, data was then cleaned and stored in the silver layer, before being aggregated to 2 final tables for exposure in the dashboard (restaurant sales and waiter performance).
+All data was ingested in the bronze zone, data was then cleaned and stored in the silver layer, before being **aggregated to 2 final tables** for exposure in the dashboard (restaurant sales and waiter performance).

 ## Hosting:
 Docker compose to ensure availability and scalability